Lewiston oral surgeon cleared of remaining charges by dental board

 James Belleau, the attorney for Kippax, credited members of the Maine Board of Dental Practice for listening to the evidence, especially the testimony of two experts who backed Kippax, and “applying the law correctly.”

-The move brings to a close every charge against the longtime dentist, though the state has the option of levying a new case against him from among the scores of allegations it opted to put aside.
+The move brings to a close every charge against the longtime dentist, although the state has the option of levying a new case against him from among the scores of allegations it opted to put aside.

 “We’ll deal with whatever happens next,” Belleau said.
 “I wish it never got to this point.”